linhbngo/cpsc-3620/assignment-1.md

 ---
 layout: page
-title: Distributed and Cluster Computing (CPSC 3620)
+title: Assignment 1 (30 points)
 ---

-## Assignment 1 (30 points)

 ### Problem Description

-You are to read the papers and provide the answers to the questions:
+You are to read the papers and provide the answers to the subsequent questions.

 #### [An Assessment of Beowulf-class Computing for NASA Requirements: Initial Findings from the First NASA Workshop on Beowulf-class Clustered Computing](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=682207&tag=1)